Zimbabwean diaspora: Australia

-Along with their fellow South African immigrants, the Zimbabwean Australian community has become something of an invisible model minority in Australia, in part because they are represented as having a high degree of integration within the Australian society as well as economic and academic success.
-Furthermore, Zimbabweans in Australia on average have a high level of education attainment, as well as higher than average incomes, which can be partially attributed to Zimbabwe's high education rates as well as the growing popularity of Australian universities as an affordable alternative for foreign students.

-Unlike their counterparts from Asia, they have not formed distinct enclaves within the major cities of Australia and the degree of assimilation is higher than most recent migrants to Australia, due to better cultural, historical, and linguistic similarities with Australia.
-Despite this, the community is still strongly attached to its homeland while being increasing integrated into Australian society, with many travelling back and forth.

 Botswana

 There are estimated to be between 40,000 and 100,000 Zimbabweans in Botswana As of 2009.

 Zimbabweans are the most numerous nationality among registered foreign workers in Botswana.
 More than half of Zimbabwean migrant workers are employed in agricultural and mining occupations, while others work in construction, real estate, finance, retail, education, health and manufacturing.
 As a result, a disproportionate number of Zimbabweans form part of Botswanas skilled workers, boosting the country's economy at the expense of Zimbabwe itself.
 Others, especially the more- irregular migrants, are engaged as maids, herders or in cross-border trading.

 Canada

 According to the 2016 census, there were 30,035 Canadians with Zimbabwean background, 15,650 of whom were born in Zimbabwe.
 Canada became an important destination for Zimbabweans as early as 1965, but especially so since 2000.
 Being anglophone and relatively well educated, they've readily adapted to Canadian society.
 The Zimbabwean community in Canada is concentrated in Toronto; Calgary; Edmonton; Southern Ontario, Ottawa, Montreal, Vancouver and Victoria, British Columbia in British Columbia.
 Their numbers have been slowly but steadily increasing since 2000.